-Example of an NNN Lease with Property Taxes
+NNN Lease with Property Taxes

 Here is a triple net lease example that shows how it's structured.
 You look at the cash flows for an investment property and see that there are no expense reimbursements from that tenant.
 Therefore, you assume that they are an absolute gross lease, so the landlord pays the operating expenses for the property.
 This includes maintenance costs and all the rest.

 However, if the tenant pays all the property taxes and operating expenses, things change.
 With an NNN lease in place, there is more reimbursement income, which cancels out the operating expenses.
 To be fair, the lease rate is usually lower than the gross lease rate on the same property.
 Therefore, the bottom line cash flow with a gross lease is often closer to that of a net lease.

 What the NNN lease achieves is a shift in responsibility.
 Therefore, the risk of paying ongoing expenses shifts from being the landlord's responsibility.
 Now, the tenant is responsible for paying.
 For example, if the real estate taxes increase one year at a high rate, the landlord's bottom line is still protected with a triple net lease.
 The tenant must be responsible for the increased expense.

 Overall, you must focus on how much the base rental is, which is often figured based on the square foot amounts.
 Then, you need to look at your capital expenditures, which include taxes, insurance, maintenance, and all the rest.
 From there, you can determine if the lease amount is fair and a good investment strategy for you.